Linaro/lava/doc/v2/device-integration.rst

    Sometimes, the only way to tackle reliability problems is to scale back, take devices offline or disconnect entire groups of devices and infrastructure.
-Debug your reliability issues **before** putting such devices into a production lab to minimise the risk of scheduled downtime.
+Debug your reliability issues **before** putting such devices into a production lab to minimize the risk of scheduled downtime.

 .. _integration_scriptable: